marcohefti/request-network-api-client-ts/docs/WEBHOOKS.md

 ## Prerequisites

 - Node.js ≥ 20.x and pnpm 10.17.1 (per repo toolchain)
-- `pnpm install` (or `pnpm install --filter "./packages/request-network-api-client-ts"`)
+- `pnpm install`
 - An API key that can create webhooks in the Request API Portal
 - Cloudflare Tunnel (`cloudflared`) installed locally
   - macOS: `brew install cloudflared`
   - Other platforms: see [Cloudflare’s docs](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/)

-## 1. Populate the local env file
+## 1. Populate environment variables

-Update `env/request-api-client.local.env` (copy the `.example` if it doesn’t exist) and fill the credentials you already have:
+Create a `.env`‑style file for your webhook tests (or export the variables directly in your shell).
+The easiest approach is:

+- Copy `env/request-api-client.local.env.example` in this repository to `env/request-api-client.local.env`.
+- Set `REQUEST_API_CLIENT_ENV_FILE=env/request-api-client.local.env` before
+  running the webhook scripts.

 ```dotenv
 REQUEST_API_KEY=...